Chris Volstad: Florida Marlins

+Minor leagues

-In his first season of professional baseball, Volstad went 4-3 in 13 starts (with 55 K's in 65 IP) between the GCL Marlins and Jamestown Jammers of the New York–Penn League (Short season A) with a 2.22 ERA.
+In his first season of professional baseball, Volstad went 4-3 in 13 starts (with 55 strikeout in 65 innings pitched) between the rookie-level Gulf Coast League Marlins and Jamestown Jammers of the New York–Penn League (Low-A) with a 2.22 ERA.

-Volstad never returned to Jamestown, instead starting out 2006 with the Greensboro Grasshoppers of the South Atlantic League (Class A).
+Volstad never returned to Jamestown, instead starting out 2006 with the Greensboro Grasshoppers of the South Atlantic League (Single-A).
 He went 11-8 over 26 starts with a 3.08 ERA.
-He was named the Marlins' #1 prospect in Baseball America's annual rankings.
+Volstad was subsequently named the Marlins' #1 prospect in Baseball America's annual rankings.

-Volstad started his second full pro season with the Jupiter Hammerheads of the Florida State League (Class A-Advanced).
+Volstad started his second full pro season with the Jupiter Hammerheads of the Florida State League (High-A).
 He struggled somewhat compared to his first season and a half, going 8-9 in 21 games (20 starts) with a 4.50 ERA.
-However, in later action with Florida's AA affiliate, the Carolina Mudcats of the Southern League, he improved to a 4-2 record and a 3.16 ERA.
+However, in later action with Florida's Double-A affiliate, the Carolina Mudcats of the Southern League, Volstad improved to a 4-2 record and a 3.16 ERA.

 In 2008, Volstad continued at Carolina, posting a 4-4 record, 3.36 ERA in 15 starts before being promoted to the major leagues.